jacobeisenstein/gt-css-class/schedule.md

 [More tweets, more votes](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0079449) by Joseph DiGrazia et al, 2013; [How (not) to predict elections](http://cs.wellesley.edu/~pmetaxas/How-Not-To-Predict-Elections.pdf) by Metaxas et al, 2011.
 - **Supplemental reading**: [The cost of racial animus...](http://static.squarespace.com/static/51d894bee4b01caf88ccb4f3/t/51d89ab3e4b05a25fc1f39d4/1373149875469/RacialAnimusAndVotingSethStephensDavidowitz.pdf)
 - **Optional catch-up reading**: [Think stats](http://greenteapress.com/thinkstats/thinkstats.pdf), chapters 4 and 8.

+Also see:
+- [This Vox piece](http://www.vox.com/2014/12/1/7311417/race-law-controls)  by Ezra Klein on the use of controls in studies of racial and gender discrimination.

 ## 1/14: Classification ##